agalue/OpenNMS-Ionic-UI/README.md

 </filter-mapping>
 ```

-First, install NodeJS on your system (tested against 6.x LTS, and 7.x):
+First, install NodeJS on your system (tested against 6.x LTS, and 7.x or greater):

 https://nodejs.org

-Then, Ionic2 should be installed on your system as well, in order to compile and use this project locally or on your device:
+Then, Ionic should be installed on your system as well, in order to compile and use this project locally or on your device:

 ```
 sudo npm install -g cordova ionic